munsiwoo/christmas-ctf-platform/README.md

 This is the platform I used for Christmas CTF 2019. (challenges is [here](https://github.com/Aleph-Infinite/2019-Christmas-CTF).)
 I developed it in pure PHP and designed it with MVC pattern. (`Apache2` + `PHP7` + `MariaDB`)
-It is a Jeopardy style playform using Dynamic Scoring.
+It is a Jeopardy style platform using Dynamic Scoring.

 > Dynamic Scoring pseudo code (default, min_point=100 / max_point=1000)